-Every diver thinks they dive safely and this is often the case; however finding yourself in a situation where someone else runs into difficulties being able to help and knowing what to do can potentially save a life or at least prevent a problem from developing into a dangerous situation.
+Every diver thinks they dive safely and this is often the case; however, finding yourself in a situation where someone else runs into difficulties being able to help and knowing what to do can potentially save a life or at least prevent a problem from developing into a dangerous situation.

 Summary of what is included:

-- PADI Rescue Diver course manual and materials
+PADI Rescue Diver course manual and materials

-- All training dives and knowledge development sessions
+All training dives and knowledge development sessions

 What is not included:

-You will also learn a whole host of soft rescue skills (ie not dealing with a non-breathing victim in the water) which deal with the seemingly insignificant day-to-day issues which crop up which can either make a situation deteriorate or otherwise ruin someone’s day by not being addressed.
+You will also learn a whole host of soft rescue skills (ie not dealing with a non-breathing victim in the water) which deal with the seemingly insignificant day-to-day issues which crop up and can either make a situation deteriorate or otherwise ruin someone’s day by not being addressed.
 Everything from seasickness to heat stroke is dealt with to build up your diving knowledge and skills.

 All of the skills you learn on the Rescue Diver course form the basis of the safety skills needed for the Divemaster course which is the natural next step after becoming a Rescue Diver.
 You will also need an emergency first response qualification which is a half day to one day course.